 Germany, along with many other forward thinking countries, is rapidly moving away from fossil fuels.
 They have realised the value renewable energy has.
 As a part of the country’s energy transition, Germany is building four massive wind turbines that are filled with water.
 Spinning blades draw water up from the river below when the wind blows the turbines.
 The water is then gravity fed into the hydro-power station below during peak demand periods.

 The 246.5-metre tall turbine creates hydro-electricity as well as wind power.
 The water within the turbines will also act as a giant battery that will discharge and control output.
 Literally, forward thinking is in the air.

 It is happening in our backyard as well.
-Thanks to innovative projects like the one in Germany, the way that we think about energy production and consumption is changing.
+Thanks to innovative projects like the one in Germany, the way we think about energy production and consumption is changing.
 Often when energy is generated it goes straight to the main grid.
-If there aren’t enough customers using power at that time then energy prices can go into low or even negative territory.
+If there aren’t enough customers using power at that time, energy prices can go into low or even negative territory.
 However, thanks to new technology making energy storage easier, invisible revolutions such as the one that recently began in our own back yard are helping to eliminate energy waste.